184.108.40.206 The Need for Leaders to be Popular

 Dictators come to power by being able to inspire, or at least control, their followers.
 This does not necessarily mean that they would run a country in the interests of all the people.
 The characteristics of a person who can seize power are aggression and self-confidence, which do not align with the need to listen to what the people want or, in the face of declining popularity, with the need to gracefully hand over power to someone else.

 The focus on personality is magnified by television, which enables voters to become increasingly familiar with the behaviour of presidential candidates.
 But the selection criteria for TV personalities do not match the job description for a good political leader – tending more towards charismatic than managerial.
 The desire to be a celebrity is not necessarily linked to an ability to encourage a team to give its best performance (18.104.22.168).
 An increased focus on policy might make it more likely that people would elect a leader who would serve their best interests.
+Ronald Dworkin described American politics as “trivialised”, on the dust jacket of his book Is Democracy Possible Here?, and he outlined the need for a more policy-focused public debate in chapter 5.

 A popular leader can retain public acceptance even in times of hardship, but an unpopular leader is a liability to a political party.
 Margaret Thatcher, for example, was replaced part-way through her last term of office because she was becoming unpopular.